guillemalomar/GeneticAlgorithm/README.md

 ###### Population Model

-Each individuals is summarized into a reduced set of parameters, which will be key for his/her future:
+Each individual is summarized into a reduced set of parameters, which will be key for his/her future:

 - Arm reach: How height can the individual take fruits from trees without jumping.
 - Speed: How fast can the individual run.